All Episodes

 Thank you, sir.

-Uh and and missing uh the the diversity of those dead and missing in London, yes.
+And missing, the diversity of those dead and missing in London, yes.

-All right, yeah, it's kind of like they're just trying to get you to look at like one color of a picture.
+Yeah, it's kind of like they're just trying to get you to look at like one color of a picture.

 They don't want you to see the whole terrorist attack.

-They're just trying to get your mind off of that by Looking at the missing and the dead, more so than why they're missing and dead.
+They're just trying to get your mind off of that by looking at the missing and the dead more so than why they're missing and dead.

-Well, it's it's a Los Angeles Times story.
+Well, it's a Los Angeles Times story.

-Uh, and it's not I haven't seen well.
+I haven't seen any.

 Yeah.

-That they want these liberals to be all happy because the dead and missing at least represent diversity, and that's a great thing about London.
+They want these liberals to be all happy because the dead and missing at least represent diversity, and that's a great thing about London.

-That sounds like why they wrote the story, you know.
+Yeah, that sounds like why they wrote the story, you know.

 Not to make you forget, but more like just kind of get your eye off of that and on something just a little bit else, you know.